 Upon completion of placement, academic performance is forwarded to the identified school of record.
 The information forwarded to the school includes the following.

 Special education programming is made available to meet the needs of special education students as defined in public law.

-Post-secondary opportunities are made available to meet the needs of residents that have completed High School or GED.
+Post-secondary opportunities are made available to meet the needs of residents that have completed high school graduation requirements.

 CBT groups focus on particular needs within personal programs.
 Success will be measured by voluntary leadership, demonstrated relapse prevention skills, and facilitation (leading) groups with staff and peers.

 Upon admission, or within seventy-two (72) hours of admission, resident will meet with the facility Nurse for a health care screening and examination.
 At which times, all aspects of health care services are explained.
 All residents requesting medical services must submit a medical request slip as outlined above.
 Medical request forms are available on all units and resident have the right to unimpeded access to them.
 A sick call will be held twice daily.
 Residents who have an immediate medical need, will receive an immediate medical response.
 Parents will be contacted as needed.